inesp/inesp.github.io/_posts/2026-09-09-api-resilience-slow-vs-dead.md

 The main problem of timeouts is that they have to be set to a few times the average expected regular request time.

 Sure, our average API call is done in 200 ms, but we get some regular responses also at 2s.
+(Some of the fault here might be ours, a cold TCP connection for every call makes us slower, because TCP starts every new connection cautiously (slow start) and likes to hold back small packets (Nagle's algorithm).
+One more reason to keep a connection pool open, but that's a different post.)
 Which means we will set the timeout to a few seconds, let's say 5s.
 And we have to have re-tries, at least 1 retry, to handle the occasional transient API error.
 So, then we are in reality at `timeout = 10s`.

 But our system is set out to handle API calls that on average take 0.2s, but suddenly the average is closer to 10s (50x more).